Comparison

 The whiteboard in everyone's pocket

 That's what SpoilStack is.
 Same info.
 Always current.
 Works with no cell signal.
 Your foreman opens the app, sees today's jobs with addresses, one tap to navigate.
 Move a machine, everyone sees it.
 Log haul counts with a timestamp from the seat of the loader.
-Weather per site built in so you know about Thursday's rain on Monday.
+Daily logs, extra work tags (T&M), plan markups, photos, and closeout backup stay with the job until closeout.

 ScenarioWhiteboardSpoilStack